Getting an accurate property appraisal from a competent real estate agent sets the foundation for selling your house successfully.

 This can be because vendors over-estimate their home's value (and refuse to budge on it) or the agent has provided an inaccurate appraisal price, sometimes both.

-We have found over years of experience that you are better to have a competent agent who appraises your property correctly and markets it to achieve more at the point of sale than one who over-prices it and then under-delivers, often with big price reductions.
+We have found that over a decade of experience that you are better to have a competent agent who appraises your property correctly and markets it to achieve more at the point of sale than one who over-prices it and then under-delivers, often with big price reductions.

-Any further decisions you make or legal documents and contracts you sign will be based on the content of your property appraisal.
+Any real estate decisions you make or legal documents and contracts you agree to sign will be based on the content of your property appraisal.
 Getting it right (or wrong) can be life changing.

-Home sellers usually get two to three property appraisals so they can compare services, marketing, fees and commission and the sale price range being recommended in each.
+Home sellers usually obtain two to three property appraisals so they can compare services, marketing, fees and commission and the sale price range being recommended in each.

 Commission and fees or sale price are often what sellers use to decide who to list with.
-The cheapest real estate agent might not get the best price which could far outweigh the cost of a percentage difference in agencies.
+The cheapest real estate agent might not get the best price which could far outweigh the cost of a percentage difference in agencies commission rates.
 It's important to consider the big picture.

-If you have an Auckland property, you should have it appraised by a vetted real estate agent as it may be worth a lot more than you realise with the correct marketing by agents with the right networks following the Auckland Unitary Plan changes to zones allowing more properties to be developed.
+If you have an Auckland property, you should have it appraised by a vetted real estate agent as it may be worth a lot more than you realise under the Auckland Unitary Plan changes to zones allowing more properties to be sold to developers.

 Real estate agents are not one size fits all when it comes to different property types.

-Find out how to get the best real estate agent for your property type.
+Find out how to get the best real estate agent for your property type here.

 Protect Yourself When Getting An Appraisal